increase font size

 Passport Services

 In 1838, Henry Barnard, a distinguished educator, rallied a group of young men together interested in providing a venue for lectures and debate.
 So began the Young Men’s Institute, later chartered as the Hartford Young Men’s Institute, a private association.
 The Hartford Young Men’s Institute invited Hartford Library Company subscribers to join with them, offering them lifetime memberships.
-Library Company members agreed and brought to the institute their collection, one that had blossomed from 700 books in 1774 to 3,000 volumes in 1838.
+Library company members agreed and brought to the Young Men’s Institute their collection, one that had blossomed from 700 books in 1774 to 3,000 volumes in 1838.

 In 1843, Daniel Wadsworth offered the Young Men’s Institute a stake in what he hoped would become the cultural center of Hartford.
 Members accepted and, in 1844, the Young Men’s Institute moved into the new Wadsworth Atheneum, eventually sharing space with the fine arts gallery, the Watkinson Library, the Connecticut Historical Society and the Hartford Art School.
 In 1875, the Young Men’s Institute hired Caroline Hewins as its head librarian.
 She was 29 years old.
 She held the position for 51 years, until her death in 1926.

-The institute’s lecture series was well attended for a number of years.
+The Young Men’s Institute’s lecture series was well attended.
 Guest lecturers included Oliver Wendell Holmes, Horace Greeley, Dr. Horace Bushnell, Rev. Henry Ward Beecher, Samuel Clemens, Charles Dudley Warner and Ralph Waldo Emerson.
 But, by the late 1870s, the popularity of a lecture series began to diminish and the institute noted: “We have a library, not an institute; its members are, at least half of them, ladies; and the men belonging are old as well as young; being therefore, not alone for the young, not alone for men, and not an institute but a library, it seemed time to call it by its right name.”
 In 1878, the private institution applied for a name change and became the Hartford Library Association.